CHRONOS: Cryogenic sub-Hz cROss torsion bar detector with quantum NOn-demolition Speed meter: Noise Budget and Sensitivity

-CHRONOS is optimized for the previously unexplored $0.1$--$10\,\mathrm{Hz}$ band.
+For the 2.5 m arm-length configuration, the sensitivity at low frequencies is dominated by seismic noise, while quantum noise limits the performance in the frequency range of approximately $0.1$--$1,\mathrm{Hz}$.
+At frequencies above $1,\mathrm{Hz}$, coating thermal noise become the primary limiting factors.
+Extending the arm length to 40 m significantly reduces both quantum noise and bar thermal noise, leading to a substantial improvement in sensitivity over a range from $0.3$ to $10,\mathrm{Hz}$.
+Although Newtonian noise remains an important limitation at the lowest frequencies, noise contributions originating from the detector itself are considerably suppressed at this scale.

+For the 300 m arm-length configuration, quantum noise and bar thermal noise are further suppressed across the sub-Hz to few-Hz band.
+This result highlights that, while scaling up the detector size is highly effective in reducing internal noise sources in torsion-bar GW detectors, environmental gravity noise ultimately emerges as the dominant sensitivity limitation.
+Overall, these results demonstrate that the combination of QND techniques and a speed-meter configuration in CHRONOS, together with detector scaling, enables effective suppression of quantum noise and internal thermal noise in the sub-Hz band.
+Achieving further sensitivity improvements will require advances in Newtonian noise mitigation strategies as well as the development of lower-loss optical coating technologies.

 Extending the arm length shifts the radiation-pressure noise crossover frequency toward lower frequencies, enhancing low-frequency performance.
-Assuming a coating loss of $0.1\,$ppm, quantum noise is strongly suppressed compared to conventional designs; in an ideal lossless system, the suppression is even more significant.
-Increasing the arm length also improves the effective optical delay $\tau$ while reducing the required finesse, thereby relaxing coating-loss requirements.
+Assuming a coating loss of $0.1\,$ppm quantum noise is strongly suppressed compared to conventional designs; in an ideal lossless system, the suppression is even more significant.
+Increasing the arm length also improves the effective optical delay while reducing the required finesse, thereby relaxing coating-loss requirements.

 A key feature of CHRONOS is its use of PRC detuning in Eq.(\ref{eq:H_PRC}), which differs from the conventional approach of detuning the SRM.
 Focusing on the PRC transfer function, the detuning angle of the PRC acts simultaneously on both the clockwise (CW) and counter-clockwise (CCW) components of the Sagnac speed meter~\cite{Chen2003}.
 This phase shift propagates into the effective homodyne angle, $\zeta_{\mathrm{eff}}$ as a term $\arg(H_{\mathrm{prc}})$, so by controlling the frequency-dependent phase balance of the CW and CCW beams through the PRC, one can effectively impart a frequency-dependent homodyne angle.
 In addition to enhancing the carrier field and increasing circulating power, PRC detuning enables sensitivity shaping with engineered frequency dependence, thereby suppressing radiation-pressure noise and reducing shot noise.